 As a lone European woman in Hispaniola, Magdalena draws much attention from men, including the brothers of Columbus.
 Aaron cannot deny the allure she holds.
 And though he will never be forced to do anything against his will, Aaron knows his family’s final wishes were for him to marry Magdalena.

 The tropical backdrop makes an appropriate setting for their heated attraction.
 Their passion for each other grows to a climax.
 After they marry, Aaron and Magdalena find that their adventures together are just beginning.
 Aaron’s spurned mistress connives with the villains to destroy him in every way she can.
 Aaron and Magdalena must work together to overcome even more obstacles.

 I loved that Paradise and More took us to late 15th-century Spain, an era I can’t get enough of.
 Columbus’ expedition into the Americas was an unusual backdrop for a romance.
 Shirl Henke did a great job capturing the era, even though her protagonists were sometimes a bit too modern in their thinking.

 This epic, late-era bodice ripper is a tumultuous read that features a loveable, resilient heroine, but the hero is a bit of a jerk and not in a good way.
 Although I must say, the love scenes were…oh my! ¡Muy caliente!

 The first half of this book was so good and filled with action: bloody sword fights, the hero’s entire family being killed, forced seduction, and the spanning of years & continents.
 Although, when Magdalena got to Hispanola, the pace slowed down a bit.

 All in all, I found Paradise and More to be a mostly diverting historical romance that took both history and romance seriously.
-This had a great cover, a likable heroine, and a unique setting, but it needed a to-die-for hero to elevate it to a more spectacular level.
+This had a great cover, a likable heroine, and a unique setting.
+It needed a to-die-for hero to elevate it to a spectacular level.